 A standard room would cost $164 per night, for a total of $904.50 for five nights after taxes are applied.

 To pay with points you’d need 30,000 points per night.
 That comes to a total of 150,000 points needed for the five nights.
 You’ll need to have all those points to book the five nights initially, and then you’ll get your discount.

 So how much would you need to spend to earn that many points?

-If you earn at the rate of 30X points per dollar, you’d need to spend $5,000 to get the 150,000 points.
+If you earn at the rate of 30X points per dollar, you’d need to spend $5,000 to get the 150,000 points (12X points from the card and 18X points from Hilton Honors Gold status).
 If you earn at a lower rate you’ll need to spend more.

 So by spending $5,000, you’ll have enough points for the five-night stay.
 If you do a straight calculation, you could say you’re getting the equivalent of about 18.09% cash back (because $904.50 is 18.09% of $5,000).